felipegalvao/react-recipes-list/README.md

 Evaluation Criteria
 -------------------

 IMPORTANT: You don't need to build any kind of backend for this exercise.
 No need to store data in any database.
-It's perfectly fine to approach this as a refined frontend prototype.
+It's perfectly fine to approach this as a refined front-end prototype.
 That being said, if you do want to take the time to build a backend for it your efforts will be taken into account.

 - The app must run
 - Your app is lean and mean (small files that make the page look good)